K-scope/K-scope/README_docker.md

 ## 3. Use K-scope with Docker IaaS Tools

-If you have a server machine with Docker installed, you can use Docker IaaS Tools to quickly make a setup for building code inside a Docker container.
+If you have a server machine with Docker installed, you can use Docker IaaS Tools (DIT) to easily make a setup for building code inside a Docker container.

 Make sure you have SSH server running on you local machine also and that you can login to it over network.
 Local SSH server is used for mounting your source code from local machine into a Docker container running on the server.

 ### Server-side setup

-Install DIT on your server machine following instructions here: https://github.com/pyotr777/dockerIaaSTools#set-up-on-the-server-machine
+Install DIT on your server machine following the instructions here: [Server-side setup for DIT](https://github.com/pyotr777/dockerIaaSTools#set-up-on-the-server-machine)

 Prepare a public SSH key, copy it into the directory with DIT on the server. cd into DIT directory and run: